04 Health policy

 - A copy of the risk assessment and

-health care plan is kept in the child’s personal file and is shared with all staff.
+health care plan is kept in the child’s personal file and is shared with all staff and is also kept in the cook’s Food Allergy and Dietary Needs file.

 - Generally, no nuts or nut products